thingsboard/thingsboard.github.io/docs/iot-gateway/config/request.md

 Types of request converters:
 1. json -- Default converter
-2. custom -- Custom converter (You can write it by yourself, and it will use to convert incoming data from the broker.)
+2. custom -- Custom converter (You can write it by yourself, and it will use to convert incoming data from the response.)

 {% capture requestconvertertypespec %}
 json<small>Recommended if json will be received in response</small>%,%json%,%templates/iot-gateway/request-converter-json-config.md%br%